How to Defrost a Chest Freezer

 Step 5 - Prepare the Water

 First, boil a large pot of water on the stove and place the pot inside the freezer.
-Close the freezer’s lid and let the steam heat the space for about five minutes, softening the ice.
+Close the freezer’s lid and let the steam warm the freezer box for about five minutes, softening the ice.

 Step 6 - Reheat the Water

 Take the pot and place it back onto the stove, reheating the water.
-While the water boils, use a wooden spoon to scrape the softening ice off the edges of the freezer, being careful not to be too forceful.
+While the water boils, use a wooden spoon, or better yet, use a plastic trowel to scrape the softening ice off the edges of the freezer, being careful not to be too forceful.
 Doing this too harshly could dent or puncture the sides of the chest.

 Once the water is boiling again, place the pot back in the freezer, closing the lid and letting it steam another five minutes.
 Repeat this process until all the ice is melted.